Chentai-Kao/call-graph-plugin-public/README.md

 # call-graph-plugin-public
-Public repo for IntelliJ Call Graph plugin
+This is the public issue tracker for IntelliJ Call Graph plugin.
+Please feel free to leave comments, feedback, and bug reports, on the Issue tab of this repo.